 Now, it’s time for the feature-by-feature deep dive.

-Pumble vs Chanty: Pumble’s free plan feels complete, not limiting
+Pumble vs Chanty: Pumble’s free plan feels more complete

 One of the first things we examine when choosing a workplace communication app is the pricing.